 something worth reading • justice, politics, news, opinion & more

-Little kids the victims after assault between young people shared on TikTok leaves painful residue on play equipment
+Little kids were victims after assault between young people shared on TikTok leaves painful residue on play equipment

 “I’m a youth worker and a few of my youth have been out causing trouble lately.
 Unfortunately, the victims are too scared of retaliation to press charges.”